codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

-Before you can configure your App Engine deployment, you need to connect your App Engine account to Codeship by clicking the link.
+Before you can configure your App Engine deployment, you need to connect your App Engine account to Codeship by clicking the "Connect to App Engine" link.

 ![App Engine OAuth dialog][screenshot-deployment-oauth]

 Let's accept the connection.

-When you select "App Engine" again, you can configure your deployment.
+When you select "App Engine" again now, you can configure your deployment.

 ![Empty App Engine deployment][screenshot-empty-deployment]

 You can leave the path as it is, but if you'd like the Codeship to check if your deployment worked, you should insert the URL of your application.

-So let's go to [appengine.google.com][https://appengine.google.com] and create an application first.
+So let's go to [appengine.google.com](https://appengine.google.com) and create your application first.

 ![App Engine home page][screenshot-deployment-home-page]

-There you need to enter an identifier for your app (in my case "the-codefish") and a title (in my case "Codefish") and create the application.
+There you need to enter an identifier for your app (in my case "my-codefish") and a title (in my case "Codefish") and create the application.

 ![Creating an App Engine app][screenshot-new-deployment-app]

-[close App Engine tab]

 Now you can enter your application URL `http://YOUR_APP_IDENTIFIER.appspot.com` into your deployment configuration.
-This way the Codeship can check if your application works after deployment.